WilliamY97/LearningJournal/Computer Science/Operating Systems.md

 #Process

 - Instance of an executing program (synonomous with "task" or "job")
+- Has 3 major components: 1.
+Executable Program, 2. data created/needed by the program, 3. execution context of the program (files opened, resources allocated)

 ##What Is A Process

 - An application is a program on a disk, flash memory (static entity).
 A **process** is a state of a program when executing loaded in memory (active entity).

 Ex.
 A process can be one instance of the word editor program

+#Threads

+-